alli94/ai-solve-astro-site/README.md

-# First Draft for RD Partners Test Site
+# First Draft for AI SOLVE Site
-I'm currently working on the landing page for our new RD Partners site.
-I have a basic structure layed out with some styling.
+These are the most updated site changes for AI SOLVE as of 07/09/2024.
+The next steps will be to build out new components for the site.
-There is nothing too complex and none of the links work yet, just trying to get a feel for the layout and structure by building from scratch.
-Below is some basic information about Astro and how to run the project. :)
+I've created a new repo with these files here which will soon be moved to the RD Partners repo for ease of collaborative work.

-## 🚀 Project Structure
+## Project Structure

 Inside of your Astro project, you'll see the following folders and files: